pbohea/pickleball-capstone/README.md

 4. Structured output JSON is written back to cloud storage
 5. The application parses the JSON and renders LLM-generated feedback

-This architecture allows us to scale model execution independently from the application layer while maintaining responsiveness at the user interface.

 ![Workflow Diagram](docs/images/workflow.png)

 ---